eigenbom/game-example/readme.md

-A simple example of a terminal-based game in c++.
+A roguelike game example in c++.
+Runs in terminal or browser.